 The Robot lab lets you program the bot yourself, with any program you wish.

-The bot uses a PIC processor, so the program should be written using the PIC compiler.
+The bot uses an Arduino microcontroller, so the program should be written using Arduino.
 It is noteworthy that the bot has, among other things, infrared sensors, to which the developer has access.

 Target audience: engineering students in general, certain secondary schools.

 The FPGA laboratory lets you remotely practise with a Field Programmable Gate Array (FPGA).
 Through the Xilinx software, you can write a FPGA program locally as you normally would.
 Once the program is compiled, and ready to be tested, you should simply upload the binary ”.bit” file through the experiment.

 ud-fpga will automatically program the FPGA board with the binary you provided, and start running it.
 To see the results, a Webcam is of course provided.
 You may also interact with the board remotely, by using the provided widgets.
 Though the widgets themselves might appear artificial, they will send a signal to the board just like their physical counterparts would.

 However, due to certain safety concerns, in the demo version you can't upload your own file for this demo.
 Instead, a specific demo program (which has already been uploaded) will be used.
 Everything else will work as in the standard FPGA experiment.

 The FPGA laboratory, as other WebLab-Deusto laboratories (PIC or CPLD), is developed within the WebLab-Box.
 On the WebLab-Box, the device, as well as a fit-pc, a PIC microcontroller, a camera, lighting system and networking materials is installed, so as to make it easier to create and deploy new laboratories.